Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl.md

 1. Select a ***Folder*** in which to save your website entry.
 1. Click ***Save***.

 Your credentials are now securely stored in a new website entry in {{ en.DHUBP }}.
-The next time you log in to the same account, {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
+The next time you log in to the same account, the {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
 Follow our step-by-step instructions for [retrieving your credentials](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/retrieve-credentials-hub-personal/).

 ### Manually Add a Website Entry

 1. <a name="1"></a>Go to the login page of the website.
 This page will be different for each website; this topic will use the Atlassian website as an example.
 ![!!Hub2055](https://webdevolutions.azureedge.net/docs/en/hub/Hub2055.png)
-1. Click on the {{ en.DWL }} extension icon in your browser toolbar and, in the ***Matching*** tab, click on the ***New Entry*** button.
+1. Click on the {{ en.DWL }} icon in your browser toolbar and, in the ***Matching*** tab, click on the ***New Entry*** button.
 ![New Entry Button](https://webdevolutions.azureedge.net/docs/en/hub/Hub2070.png)
 1. Click on ***Website***.
 ![New Website Entry](https://webdevolutions.azureedge.net/docs/en/hub/Hub2071.png)